bespoken/bespoken-docs/api/test-api.md

 ## Running a Test Suite

-### Endpoint
+This endpoint runs a test suite with the specific test suite ID.
+It returns a run id that can be used to then query the results of the test execution.

 ```
 GET /test-suite/{test-suite-id}/run
 ```

-### Description

-This endpoint runs a test suite with the specific test suite ID.
-It returns a run id that can be used to query the results.

-### Parameters
+### Path Parameters

 | Name | Located in | Description | Required | Schema |
 |------|------------|-------------|----------|--------|